ericsawyer100/Refactoring-html-project/README.md

 HTML refactoring included:

-I have begun by Replacing an initial divs with header and nav semantic elements.
+I have begun by replacing initial divs with header and nav semantic elements.